SOUNDING BOARD

 Sounding Board was a Mortal Fools project, created to give our Youth Theatre members opportunities to explore the expressive power of music.
 This bold and hopeful project was inspired by the DIY music scene, and based on the belief that young people can use their voices to speak up about what matters to them through music.

-You're invite you to dance, sing, play, use your voice, and make some noise.
+We invite to dance, sing, play, use your voice, and make some noise!

-You're invite you to dance, sing, play, use your voice, and make some noise.
+We invite to dance, sing, play, use your voice, and make some noise!

-We’ve passed the mic to our youth theatre members to show what really matters to them, as they use music to express their true selves and share what makes them feel happy and heard.
-Scroll down to check out the full collection of short films and music videos, filled with bold, thought-provoking lyrics, catchy tunes and creative soundscapes.
+We passed the mic to our youth theatre members to show what really matters to them - using music to express their true selves and share what makes them feel happy and heard.
+Scroll down to check out the full collection of short films and music videos, filled with bold, thought-provoking lyrics, catchy tunes, and creative soundscapes.

-This project was made possible by funding from Youth Music Trailblazer funding, which supported us to work with professional music artists and provide training for our practitioners to incorporate music making into our co-creation practice.
+This project was made possible by funding from Youth Music Trailblazer fund, which supported us to work with professional music artists and to provide training for our practitioners to incorporate music making into our co-creation practice.

 Our resource pack is filled with fun creative activities and thought-provoking conversation starters to help you explore the themes of the films and support your young people to share their ideas.